idekerlab/pyNBS/README.md

 # pyNBS

 This is a python package replicating the network-based stratification algorithm used in the [Nature Methods Hofree et al 2013 paper](https://www.nature.com/nmeth/journal/v10/n11/full/nmeth.2651.html).
-This Python code repository is proted from [NBS Matlab 0.2.0](http://chianti.ucsd.edu/~mhofree/NBS/).
+This Python code repository is ported from [NBS Matlab 0.2.0](http://chianti.ucsd.edu/~mhofree/NBS/).

 ## Installing NBS
 ### Version and Dendencies